WikipediaLibrary/TWLight/docs/admin.md

 The default access grant term defaults to 365 days; you can set other options using natural-ish language.
 See https://django-durationfield.readthedocs.org/en/latest/#usage for details.

+You can add one or more languages to the Language field.
+Use the green + to add new languages that don't appear in the list of options.

 ### Collections

 In order to set up a collection (database, stream, etc.) for a partner: